mohits0631/6Companies30Days/README.md

 :white_check_mark: 5.
 Program to find Nth Ugly Number. <a href="https://practice.geeksforgeeks.org/problems/ugly-numbers2254/1/">Link</a><br>
 :white_check_mark: 6.
 Given two strings str1 and str2.
 We say that str2 divides str1 if it's possible to concatenate multiple str2 to get str1.
 For example, ab divides abab. if str2 does not divide str1, return -1.
 Otherwise, return the smallest string str3 such that str3 divides both str1 and str2. <a href="https://leetcode.com/problems/greatest-common-divisor-of-strings/">Link</a><br>
 :white_check_mark: 7.
 Find the kid which gets tha damaged toy <a href="https://www.geeksforgeeks.org/distributing-m-items-circle-size-n-starting-k-th-position/">Link</a><br>
-- [ ] 8.
+:white_check_mark: 8.
 Total Decoding Messages <a href="https://practice.geeksforgeeks.org/problems/total-decoding-messages1235/1/">Link</a><br>
-- [ ] 9.
+:white_check_mark: 9.
 Given a pattern containing only I's and D's.
 I for increasing and D for decreasing.Devise an algorithm to print the minimum number following that pattern. <a href="https://practice.geeksforgeeks.org/problems/number-following-a-pattern3126/1">Link</a><br>
-- [ ] 10.
+:white_check_mark: 10.
 Find max 10 numbers in a list having 10M entries. <a href="https://leetcode.com/discuss/interview-experience/514986/Goldman-Sachs-Interview-Process-and-Questions">Link</a><br>

-- [ ] 11.
+:white_check_mark: 11.
 Given an unsorted array Arr of size N of positive integers.
 One number 'A' from     set {1, 2, …N} is missing and one number 'B' occurs twice in array.
 Find these two numbers. <a href="https://practice.geeksforgeeks.org/problems/find-missing-and-repeating2512/1/">Link</a><br>
-- [ ] 12.
+:white_check_mark: 12.
 Find total number of Squares in a N*N chessboard <a href="https://practice.geeksforgeeks.org/problems/squares-in-nn-chessboard/0">Link</a><br>
-- [ ] 13.
+:white_check_mark: 13.
 Decode the string <a href="https://practice.geeksforgeeks.org/problems/decode-the-string2444/1">Link</a><br>
-- [ ] 14.
+:white_check_mark: 14.
 Minimum Size Subarray Sum <a href="https://leetcode.com/problems/minimum-size-subarray-sum/">Link</a><br>
-- [ ] 15.
+:white_check_mark: 15.
 Array Pair Sum Divisibility Problem <a href="https://practice.geeksforgeeks.org/problems/array-pair-sum-divisibility-problem3257/1">Link</a><br>
 <hr/>
 <b><h2 align="center">Amazon</h2></b>